henry-pan/Choosy/README.md

 Only the ideas that receive the most votes are allowed to move on to the next round.
 Half of all ideas are culled every round.
 This ensures there will always be one idea left, helping indecisive people pick ideas.

-# Planned Features
-* Joining a room as a guest using room codes
-* Synchronize user ideas with the server
-* Saving lists after a session

 # Contributors
 * **Henry Pan** - Team Lead